modelflow-ai/.github/README.md

 - **Core**: The core functionalities of Modelflow AI.
 [More Info](https://github.com/modelflow-ai/core)
 - **Embeddings**: Handles the embeddings for the AI models.
 [More Info](https://github.com/modelflow-ai/embeddings)
+- **Experts**: It provides a set of tools for so called experts comparable to OpenAI GPTs or OpenGPTs.
+[More Info](https://github.com/modelflow-ai/experts)
 - **MistralAdapter**: The adapter for the Mistral API client.
 [More Info](https://github.com/modelflow-ai/mistral-adapter)
 - **OllamaAdapter**: The adapter for the Ollama API client.
 [More Info](https://github.com/modelflow-ai/ollama-adapter)
 - **OpenAIAdapter**: The adapter for integrating OpenAI models.
 [More Info](https://github.com/modelflow-ai/openai-adapter)